Community Service Work-Study

 - If this presents a hardship, click here for information about possible funding.

 - Fax time sheets to the Public Service Center every Friday by 3:00pm.
 For weekend hours, sheets can be faxed in by 10:00am Monday at the latest.
-Late time sheets will result in student pay being delayed a week.
+Late time sheets will result in student pay being delayed a week, and in some cases it may become your responsibility to pay the student the full wage.

 - Restrict the student's work to no more than 20 hours a week during term-time or 40 hours a week during the summer.
-Overtime is not possible.
+Overtime is not permitted.
+Any hours above 40 in this work-study position or in combination with other MIT employment will result in wage charges increased to time and a half.

 - Ensure that if a student works more than five and a half hours, he or she takes a half hour unpaid break